ofirpress/shortformer/README.md

 # Shortformer

 This repository contains the code for the Shortformer model.
 This file explains how to run our experiments on the WikiText-103 dataset.
+Read the full paper [here](https://ofir.io/shortformer.pdf).

 The Shortformer is a combination of two methods:
 1. **Staged Training**: We first train the model on short input subsequences and then train it on longer ones.
 This improves both train speed and evaluation perplexity.